-2. The second part of the assignment is the design and application of an empirical data collection instrument and a report of the results from performing one small part of the proposed empirical study.
-Review Creswell (2009), Babbie (2004) on data analysis, and Busha & Harter (1980), Chapters 2-6 and 15.
-Please include a schedule for the entire study as an Appendix to the empirical data report.
+2. The second part of the assignment is the design of an empirical data collection instrument to perform one small part of the proposed empirical study.
+Review Creswell (2003), Babbie (2007) on data analysis, and Busha & Harter (1980), Chapters 2-6 and 15.
+Please include a schedule for the entire study proposed as an Appendix to your proposal.